najuwamr/najuwamr/README.md

 ## 🌱 A bit about me

 I’m diving into the world of code, trying to build things that work, look good, and maybe even mean something.
-When I get stuck (which happens more than I’d like to admit 😅), I turn to music to clear my head.
+When I get stuck (which happens more than I’d like to admit), I turn to music to clear my head.

 I'm a big fan of **Zutomayo**, and I also really enjoy artists like **LuckLife** and **Milet** — mostly depens on the mood🎶.
 Music helps me reconnect with emotion, rhythm, and story — kind of like writing, which I’ve always loved.